The icons of China,

 Zhangjiajie

-The Avatar mountains, three thousand quartzite spires in a single national park, four hours west of Changsha.
+The Avatar mountains.
+Three thousand quartzite spires in a single national park, four hours west of Changsha by road.

 Read this experience